Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 Related:
 # Distributed Governance Implementation Plan

-The first double bind I was tasked with when hired for my position at Regen Foundation was a distributed governance implementation plan.
+Starting at Regen Foundation, the first (but not last) double bind I was tasked with was a distributed governance implementation plan.
 The title of Ledger Governance Coordinator also being a double bind and so can only exist in the world of forms and ideas!
 So what do these words represent and how do we create them?

 Take a deep breath; we're working in an industry thats never existed before so action must in large doses be about imagination and creativity; it's the only way to create the future we wish to see.